CenturyLinkCloud/clc-go-cli/README.md

 clc data-center unset-default
 ```

+### Switch accounts

+Your account is determined automatically for you upon authentication.
+But you might also have sub accounts that have to be dealt with.
+Thus, the tool allows you to specify a custom account via an `--account-alias` option: `clc server list --account-alias MYSUBACC`.

 ### Identify entities by ID or by name

 There is a great deal of commands that depend on the instances of certain entities, such as `server`, `group`, `network`.